aresobus/lightweight-models/coco-ssd/README.md

 Object detection model that aims to localize and identify multiple objects in a single image.

-This model is a TensorFlow.js port of the COCO-SSD model.
-For more information about Tensorflow object detection API, check out this readme in [aresobus/lightweight-models](https://github.com/aresobus/lightweight-models/blob/main/src/object-detection/README.md).
+This model is a  port of the COCO-SSD model.
+For more information about  object detection API, check out this readme in [aresobus/lightweight-models](https://github.com/aresobus/lightweight-models/blob/main/src/object-detection/README.md).

 This model detects objects defined in the COCO dataset, which is a large-scale object detection, segmentation, and captioning dataset.
 You can find more information [here](http://cocodataset.org/#home).
 The model is capable of detecting [80 classes of objects](https://github.com/aresobus/lightweight-models/blob/main/src/object-detection/classes.ts).
 (SSD stands for Single Shot MultiBox Detection).

-This TensorFlow.js model does not require you to know about machine learning.
+This  model does not require you to know about machine learning.
 It can take input as any browser-based image elements (`<img>`, `<video>`, `<canvas>` elements, for example) and returns an array of bounding boxes with class name and confidence level.